When Access Disappears

 I knelt beside her, careful not to come too close.

-“Kerry,” I said.
+“Kerry,” I said softly.

 Her hands were clenched into fists, pressed into the cushion.
-Her breathing stayed shallow.
+Her breathing remained shallow.
 I placed one hand on her upper arm, just above her elbow, and the other between her shoulder blades—flat, steady.

-“I’ve got you,” I said.
+“I’ve got you,” I said, my voice steady.
 “You’re okay.
 Just breathe.”

 Her breathing slowed.
 Then she whispered, “I’m so sorry.”
-Her breathing began to steady.
-She shifted closer.
-One arm draped across my ribs.

 “I’ve sat with a lot of people mid-episode,” I said quietly.
 “Sometimes on the subway.
 Sometimes in their kitchen.
 No warning.
 Just… like a fuse blown.
 I used to think if you could name the cause, you could fix it.
 That’s what I liked about the medic work—respond, stabilize, move.”